earthly/website/blog/_posts/2023-05-05-github-actions-environment-variables-and-secrets.md

  - github actions
  - github actions env
  - github actions secrets
-excerpt: "Learn how to work with environment variables and secrets in GitHub Actions.
-Discover when to use each method, how to define variables for different scopes, and how to store sensitive information securely.
-Plus, find out how Earthly can simplify your GitHub Actions builds."
+excerpt: Learn how to work with GitHub Actions environment variables and secrets in this tutorial.
+Discover when to use them, how to define them for different scopes, and even how to store sensitive information like certificates.
+Plus, find out how Earthly can simplify your GitHub Actions builds.
 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 This article is about GitHub Actions, if you'd like to see how Earthly can improve your GitHub Actions builds then [check us out](/earthly-github-actions).**